Edit this wiki page Follow

 Equipment Synthesis System

-Vagrant Story features an in-depth synthesis system that allows the dismantling and reassembling of weapons and other equipment that drops during the course of gameplay.
-Lea Monde features six different workshops for you to combine metals to make stronger gear.
-It should be noted that the weapon crafting in the game is more in-depth, allowing for a higher level of dismantling and reassembling, while the armor crafting of the game mostly just allow for the combining of gear to make higher quality versions or new gear entirely.
+Vagrant Story features a synthesis system, which allows the dismantling and reassembling of weapons and other equipment that drops during the course of gameplay.
+Lea Monde contains six different workshops at which players can combine metals to make stronger gear.
+Crafting weapons is more in-depth, allowing for a higher level of dismantling and reassembling, while armor crafting mostly involves combining of gear to make higher quality versions, or new gear entirely.

 The order of material quality in the game goes as follows: wood/leather, bronze, iron, hagane, silver, and damascus.
 The quality of a weapon specifically is important, as it helps determine the amount of durability points (or DP) is available to a weapon before it will break.
 DP can be repaired as any of the workshops.
 Dismantling a weapon can produce various spare parts (blades, hilts, mace heads, etc.) to combine into new weapons.
 Each piece of the weapon will carry a specific material property of metal to it (including wood, although it is not a metal).
 Combining different materials, such as mixing bronze with iron, can increase the type of metal being used for the weapon.